cstoicescu/iptv-free-tv/README.md

 FREE TV CHANNELS
 playlist.m3u will be updated ~~weekly~~ daily through automated api

 ## NO LONGER WORKING.
-I had to take it down due to DCMA notices and complaints from isp.
+I had to take it down due to DMCA notices and complaints from isp.
 Many thanks to the guy who reported this.

 ## About
 **AUTOMATE API USING SELENIUM WEBDRIVER IN JAVA (iptv.jar).** *RUN.BAT creates a file playlist.m3u which contains video players for LIVE TV Channels.